 — Luke 8:26-29 NLT

-Never lose sight of the underlying truth in this passage: when Satan enters a life, this is his ultimate goal—isolation, self-inflicted pain, anguish, death, and loss of human identity.
-While temptations are presented as alluring shortcuts to things we want, the evil one uses them as traps to ensnare us and deceive us into letting him take control.
-His control comes at first, with a host of pleasures.
+Never lose sight of the underlying truth in this passage: When Satan enters a life, his ultimate goal is the same as for the man in today's verses — isolation, self-inflicted pain, anguish, loss of human identity, total destruction, and ultimately, death.
+While temptations are presented as alluring shortcuts to things we want, the evil one uses the temptations as traps to ensnare us and deceive us into letting him take control.
+His control first comes with a host of pleasures.
 In the end, however, they lead to all that we see in the man in today's passage.
 Remember this man the next time temptation knocks.
-Understand, this is Satan's desire for you, and surrendering to his power through sin is the open door for him to come in and take control.
+Understand, this man's condition is Satan's desire for you, and surrendering to his power through sin is the open door for him to come in and take control.

 Father, open my eyes so that I am not blind to the deceptive tricks and the alluring temptations of Satan.
-Banish him, I ask in the mighty name of Jesus, from any control in my life.
-Remove, through your Holy Spirit, any broken and mangled thinking that sin's residue has left in my life.
+Banish him, I ask in the mighty name of Jesus, from any influence in my life.
+Remove, through your Holy Spirit, any broken and mangled thinking that sin has left in my life.
 Keep me in my right mind and give me a pure heart to distinguish your truth from Satan's lies.
 In Jesus' name.
 Amen.

 Related Scripture Readings

 - 2 Corinthians 2:9-11

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware.